Thursday February 18, 2016

 Soluble fiber turns into a gel during digestion by absorbing water.
 This process slows digestion, ensuring maximal nutritional absorption and good elimination.
 But soluble fiber is also crucial for regulating weight and blood sugar levels.

 Insoluble fiber doesn’t absorb water or break down much during digestion.
 It remains more or less intact, and this is what makes it so valuable for colon health.
 It’s especially good at reducing risk of hemmorhoids.

 But the fact is, you need both soluble and insoluble fiber for optimum health.
 Luckily, noni fruit, including Noni Fruit Leather is a great source of both kinds of dietary fiber.
 But don’t go for the noni juice — that’s missing the pulp with all the good stuff!

 We all know that we need more antioxidants in our diet, and we all want to age more gracefully, so vitamin C should be a natural choice.
-Noni Fruit Leather is a great source of Vitamin C, along with many other antioxidants.
-To learn more about noni’s antioxidant content, click here.
+Noni Fruit Leather is a great source of Vitamin C, along with many other natural antioxidants.

 Generally, antioxidants prevent the harmful effects of oxidizing agents.
 They hinder the breakdown through oxidization of substances in the body, especially fats.
 When substances in our body oxidize, they can accelerate the aging process or even increase risk of cancer.

 Vitamin C, as a powerful antioxidant, hunts down and neutralizes free radicals.
 It’s also closely associated with the production of collagen.
 If we want to slow the aging process, it’s essential for our bodies to continue producing collagen and slow collagen breakdown as much as possible.

 Collagen is found in the skin, blood vessels, teeth, bone, tendons, and connective tissue.
 If collagen breaks down, wrinkles start to form.
 If collagen production is renewed, those lines can fade, dropping years from your face.